Indonesia asks people to avoid coast near erupting volcano

 The death toll was 429, with more than 1,400 people injured and at least 128 missing, he said.

-Anak Krakatau, or Child of Krakatoa, formed in the early 20th century near the site of the cataclysmic 1883 eruption of Krakatoa, which killed more than 30,000 people and hurled so much ash that it turned day to night in the area and reduced global temperatures.
+Anak Krakatau formed in the early 20th century near the site of the cataclysmic 1883 eruption of Krakatoa, which killed more than 30,000 people and hurled so much ash that it turned day to night in the area and reduced global temperatures.

 Anak Krakatau has been erupting since June and did so again 24 minutes before the tsunami, according to the geophysics agency.